ploetz-zeller/symbio-documentation/docs/admin/administration/fact-sheets/factsheet-global-objects.md

-# Fact sheet - related global objects
+# Fact sheet - Related global objects

 With this feature, the Administrator designs a layout to represent global objects on top of a Main Process or Sub Process.